reactql/old_docs/source/setup.md

 ... which (by default) spawns a server at [http://localhost:4000](http://localhost:4000)

-Or, you can run the short-cut: `npm run build-run`, which has the same effect as running the above two commands separately.
+> Tip: `npm run build-run` has same effect as running the above two commands separately.